How to Start a Miami Business

 Select an option below to learn more about some of the most common tax, permit and other certification requirements for new local businesses.

-All businesses operating within Miami-Dade County are required to obtain a Miami-Dade County Local Business Tax Receipt (formerly known as Occupational License).
+All businesses operating within Miami-Dade County are required to obtain a Miami-Dade County Local Business Tax Receipt.

 To get started, review your business tax category to see if you’re eligible for an exemption, or have additional requirements.
-Apply for your Local Business Tax receipt in Miami-Dade County with the online application system or fill out and print the receipt application and submit it by mail or in person.
+Apply for your Local Business Tax receipt in Miami-Dade County with the online application system or print the receipt application and submit it by mail or in person.

 Submit in person at: